 Final Thoughts

 Targeted credit card offers provide an opportunity to bag higher-than-average credit card bonuses.
-They also can help you get offers for extra points on cards you already have.
-But to ensure you get these offers, you need to register to receive promos from every loyalty program and bank with whom you have an existing relationship.
+They can also provide offers for extra points on cards you already have.
+But to ensure you get these offers, you need to register to receive promos from every loyalty program and bank with which you have an existing relationship.

 A few members of our Facebook community, Award Travel 101, have reported getting their recent applications matched to higher, targeted offers after contacting the bank via phone or secure message.
 In some cases, they didn’t even know that they were eligible for such an offer.